-- A. Prior to March 1, the Administrative Librarian submits to the Library Board of Trustees a proposed operating budget for the fiscal year commencing the following May 1.
-The operating budget includes proposed expenditures and the means of financing them. - B. Public hearings are conducted to obtain taxpayer comments. - C. Prior to May 1, the budget is presented to the Village Board and legally enacted by Village Board action.
-This is the amount reported as original budget. - D. The Administrative Librarian is authorized to transfer budgeted amounts between departments within any fund; however, any revisions that alter the total expenditures of any fund must be communicated to the Library Board. - E. Budgets are adopted and formal budgetary integration is employed as a management control device during the year for the General Fund. - F. State law requires that "expenditures be made in conformity with appropriations/ budget."
+- A. Prior to March 1, the Library Director submits to the Library Board of Trustees a proposed operating budget for the fiscal year commencing the following May 1.
+The operating budget includes proposed expenditures and the means of financing them. - B. Public hearings are conducted to obtain taxpayer comments. - C. Prior to May 1, the budget is presented to the Village Board of Trustees and legally enacted by Village Board of Trustees action.
+This is the amount reported as original budget. - D. The Library Director is authorized to transfer budgeted amounts between departments within any fund; however, any revisions that alter the total expenditures of any fund must be communicated to the Library Board of Trustees. - E. Budgets are adopted and formal budgetary integration is employed as a management control device during the year for the General Fund. - F. State law requires that "expenditures be made in conformity with appropriations/ budget."
 As under the budget act, transfers between line items, departments and funds may be made by administrative action.
 The fund budget reflects all amendment needs.
-The level of legal control is at the fund level.